nighthawk/ASCollectionViewController/README.md

 * Call `addLongTapMenuItems:` with the `UIMenuItem` objects that you'd like to enable.
 * Implement your selectors of those `UIMenuItem` objects.
 To get the element use the selection of the collection view.
-* Optionally overwrite the `shouldShowMenuItemForAction:forItemAtIndexPath` method to customise which action/menu item should be enabled for which item in your collection view.
+* Optionally overwrite the `shouldShowMenuItemForAction:forItemAtIndexPath:` method to customise which action/menu item should be enabled for which item in your collection view.

 ## Using the `UIRefreshControl` helper